Westboro station

-Westboro is a station in Ottawa, Ontario.
+Westboro station currently serves as a bus station in Ottawa, Ontario.
 It is located in the Westboro neighbourhood, on Scott Street between Athlone and Tweedsmuir avenues.

-The Transitway in the area was in a below-grade 'trench' parallelling Scott Street.
+It was formerly a Transitway station, in a below-grade 'trench' paralleling Scott Street.
 Each platform had an elevator and stairway to the ground level above; the two sides were connected by an enclosed pedestrian bridge, and the ground-level station area also had platforms for local buses.
 In June 2022, this stretch of Transitway was permanently closed to facilitate O-Train Stage 2 construction.
 The bus stops were relocated to curbside along Scott Street, and the original station was closed.

-It is within walking distance of the Minto Metropole, Ottawa's second-tallest residential building.

 History

 January 2019 accident

-On 11 January 2019, an accident occurred at Westboro station.
-Double decker bus 8155, an Alexander-Dennis Enviro500 bus purchased by OC Transpo in 2017, was driven into the lower platform at the station while running as route 269 Bridlewood.
-It ejected several passengers from the top floor of the bus, killing three people (including one on the platform).
-The Transitway was closed between Tunney's Pasture and Lincoln Fields as a result of the accident.
+On January 11, 2019, an OC Transpo double-decker bus, operating on route 269 to Kanata, crashed into the bus shelter at Westboro Station.
+The crash killed three people and injured twenty-three others, and part of the upper deck of the bus was torn off on impact.

+The collision was investigated by the Ottawa Police Service, with assistance from the Transportation Safety Board; they cleared the city of Ottawa and OC Transpo of criminal wrongdoing.
+The police arrested the driver and charged her with three counts of dangerous driving causing death and 35 counts of dangerous driving causing bodily harm.
+She was acquitted at trial after the judge placed blame for the crash on road conditions and misleading road markers.

 Service

-The following routes serve Westboro station as of October 6, 2019:
+The following routes serve Westboro station as of April 9, 2024: